 - Cooking functions: air fry, convection bake, convection broil, bake, broil, Warm, toast

-If you’re in search of an air fryer that offers more than the standard air fryers, the Cuisinart TOA-60 is an all-in-one convection oven, toaster oven and hot air fryer perfect for large family cooking.
+If you’re in search of an air fryer that offers more than the standard hot air cooking, this Cuisinart TOA-60 is an all-in-one convection oven, toaster oven and hot air fryer perfect for large family cooking.

 The Cuisinart Convection Toaster Oven Air Fryer is an easy to operate air fryer with a simple option.
 It ditches the whole digital display and fanciful touchscreens to give it the look and feel of a traditional oven.
 The TOA-60 boasts a 0.6 cubic foot interior, an adjustable thermostat and a 60-minute timer.